Policy Letters - Version 10.1 - May 28, 2020

-- Personal information collected through Association sponsored training seminars, may be released by the Association, on a limited use basis, to appropriate professional vendors / individuals under the guidelines as outlined in Policy Letter # 24.
+Personal information collected through Association sponsored training seminars may be released by the Association, on a limited use basis, to appropriate professional individuals under the guidelines outlined in Policy Letter # 24.

-- Personal information maintained through the Association’s membership directory, has implied permission to be released, for purposes of direct contact, through member or professional inquiry.
+Personal information maintained in the Association's membership directory has implied permission to be released for purposes of direct contact, by members or professional inquiries.

-- To the maximum extent possible, records will be maintained by the Association Secretary, in the individual member’s electronic file, regarding inquiries of Association members.
-Upon written request, a member can be informed of any personal information requests and disclosures.
+To the maximum extent possible, records will be maintained by the Association Secretary in the individual member's electronic file, regarding inquiries of Association members.
+Upon written request by a member, requests made for their personal information may be provided.

 An audit trail of correspondence is historically essential to AFTE.
 It is significant to have such records when inquiries are made about individuals who are members and even for those whose applications have been rejected.
 Therefore, each applicant for AFTE shall have an individual file created by the Association Secretary from the original applications sent by the Membership Secretary.

 It shall be the responsibility of the Membership Secretary to send each AFTE applicant a letter or email identifying the point of contact while that individual's application is being processed.
 All categories of membership actions (upgrades to Regular, Provisional, Technical Advisors, and Associate) will be treated the same.
 At a minimum, the letter should contain an explanation of the application process and how long the applicant might expect before official notification is received.
 The Membership Secretary shall provide the Association Secretary with a copy of this letter and all correspondence in order to complete that individual's file.
 If the applicant is rejected, a copy of the President's letter notifying the individual that they have been rejected will also be forwarded to the applicant's file.